 You know how much you want to sell your house for.
 However, this may not be reasonable.
 The best real estate agent will know if you have aimed too high or too low.

 They can do a comparison analysis in their sleep, helping you arrive at an appropriate price for your house.
 This will save you hours of time researching all sorts of factors from crime rates to the school system to demographic breakdowns, all of which are things you might not have thought of looking into while setting the price.

 And if you are the buyer, it makes sense to have someone who knows the ins and outs of neighborhoods you are interested in.
+Let’s say you are looking to buy via , they will be able to help you navigate through finding just the right home.
 They will also be able to suggest areas you might not have considered based on how much you are willing to spend.

 - Privacy, Confidentiality, and Other Duties